olicastrol/CSGO_Match_Tracker/readme.md

 # Counter-Strike: Global Offensive Champions Match Tracker

-A MongoDB-based data science project by Oliver You that tracks and analyses CS:GO championship matches using web scraping and aggregation pipelines.
+A MongoDB-based data science project that tracks and analyses CS:GO championship matches using web scraping and aggregation pipelines.

 ---